brettc/partitionfinder/programs/README.md

 This is hard, and if you want to do this you will need either expertise, or time and a lot of studying of the google group.

-For our purposes, we used the pre-compiled executables that are in the version of RAxML from the commit linked above, which are in the folder within that repository called 'WindowsExecutables_v8.2.7_Alternate/', e.g. https://github.com/stamatak/standard-RAxML/tree/master/WindowsExecutables_v8.2.7_Alternate
+For our purposes, we used the pre-compiled executables that are in the version of RAxML from the commit linked above, which are in the folder within that repository called 'WindowsExecutables_v8.2.7_Alternate/', i.e. https://github.com/stamatak/standard-RAxML/tree/master/WindowsExecutables_v8.2.7_Alternate

 If they don't work for you, try one of the other windows exectuble folders.
 Failing that, you will need to compile it yourself.
 Please don't request help with this on the PartitionFinder google group - we don't know how to do it.
+It's worth appealing for recent executables from the raxml google group though - someone can usually help.

 Once you have a windows version to try, rename the pthreads executable 'raxml_pthreads.exe', and the non-pthreads executable 'raxml.exe' and drop them in the programs folder.
 Overwite the old versions.